dotnet/docs-maui/docs/platform-integration/data/share.md

 # [iOS\macOS](#tab/ios)

-If your application is going to share media files, such as photos and videos, you must add the following keys to your _Info.plist_ file:
+If your application is going to share media files, such as photos and videos, you must add the following keys to your _Platforms/iOS/Info.plist_ and _Platforms/MacCatalyst/Info.plist files:

 ```xml
 <key>NSPhotoLibraryAddUsageDescription</key>